PhilipNaudus/simple_site-gh-pages/pages/overview/question_about_mulans_legend_and_history.md

 ---
 layout: post
 title: Questions about Mulan’s Legend and History
 description: Where was Mulan born?
 Under what emperor did she serve?
 How did she die?
 Did she have a brother or a sister?
+How old was she when she joined the army?
 image: mulan_ming_portrait.png
 bg: ffffff
 alt: "Mulan (far right) stands next to two other mythical women in a Ming dynasty portrait (Public domain)."